Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Assign-a-Built-in-Policy.md

 Now create a file named `policy_assignment_deploy_default_microsoft_IaaSAntimalware_extension_for_windows_server.json` within the `policy_assignments` directory.
 Copy the below code in to the file and save it.

->**NOTE**: As this policy has an effect type of `DeployIfNotExists`, you also need to tell the module to create a System Assigned Managed Identity for the policy to use.
+> **NOTE:** As this policy has an effect type of `DeployIfNotExists`, you also need to tell the module to create a System Assigned Managed Identity for the policy to use.
 This is done within the assignment file and would also be needed for any policy with a `Modify` effect type.

 ### `lib/policy_assignments/policy_assignment_deploy_default_microsoft_IaaSAntimalware_extension_for_windows_server.json`